Delicious and Easy Smoked Salmon Dip Recipe

 Sharing is caring!

 Smoked Salmon Dip is the perfect appetizer for smoked salmon lovers.
-This dip combines flavorful and tender chunks of hot smoked salmon (not lox, but you can use lox too) a mix of cream cheese and crème fraîche base, seasoned with a little dill and lemon.
+This dip combines flavorful and tender chunks of hot smoked salmon (not lox, but you can use lox too) a mix of cream cheese and crème fraîche base, seasoned with a little dill and lemon for a delicious smoked salmon dip recipe.

 The best Smoked Salmon Dip served in a bowl with fresh dill